MFajcik/MFajcik.github.io/_pages/about.md

 My main research interests are problems related to Question Answering and Fact-Checking.
 This includes topics such as latent variable models, document retrieval/re-ranking, machine comprehension or faithful explainability.

-If you are a student looking for BSc/MSc thesis supervision in Natural Language Processing and you are not afraid :feelsgood: of doing the challenging research, feel free to <a href="mailto:ifajcik@fit.vutbr.cz">contact me</a>.
+If you are a student looking for BSc/MSc thesis supervision in Natural Language Processing and you are not afraid of doing the challenging research, feel free to <a href="mailto:ifajcik@fit.vutbr.cz">contact me</a>.